Indonesia–European Union trade relations: Trade in figures

-Despite the aforementioned positive trend, the EU's share of Indonesia's trade with main partners diminished, from 9.2% in 2010 to 8.7% in 2011 and to 8,1% in 2012.
-Even at a record high of EUR 25 billion, overall Indonesia–EU bilateral trade is well below some of the other neighbours in the region even though Indonesia is the largest economy in ASEAN.
-Trade value between Singapore and EU is recorded at US$52 billion while trade value between Malaysia and Thailand with the EU is recorded at US$35 billion and US$32 billion, respectively.
+Despite the positive trend, the EU's share of Indonesia's trade with main partners diminished, from 9.2% in 2010 to 8.7% in 2011 and to 8,1% in 2012.
+Even at a record high of EUR 25 billion, overall Indonesia–EU bilateral trade is well below some of the other neighbours in the region, even though Indonesia is the largest economy in ASEAN.
+Trade value between Singapore and EU is recorded at US$52 billion, while trade value between Malaysia and Thailand with the EU is recorded at US$35 billion and US$32 billion, respectively.

 The share of Indonesia's exports shipped to the European market has declined considerably, from 18 per cent to 14 per cent over the last decade.
 Most of the decline in Indonesia's exports to Europe's markets has been redirected to the ASEAN regional market.

-The EU is Indonesia's second largest source of FDI, however, during the period 2004–2010, Indonesia received only 1.6% of all EU FDI going into Asia, and only 6% of all EU investments flowing into the ASEAN region.
+The EU is Indonesia's second-largest source of FDI, however, during the period 2004–2010, Indonesia received only 1.6% of all EU FDI going into Asia, and only 6% of all EU investments flowing into the ASEAN region.

 Indonesia mostly exports to the EU agricultural products and processed resources, mainly palm oil, fuels and mining products, textiles and furniture.
 EU exports to Indonesia consist mainly of high-tech machinery and transport equipment, chemicals and various manufactured goods.
 Essentially, trade flows between Indonesia and the EU complement each other.

 Trade in timber

-Wood and paper products are a key export area for Indonesia with the total average annual value of timber and paper exports from Indonesia reaching US$1.2 billion which is around 15% of Indonesia's exports.
+Wood and paper products are a key export area for Indonesia, with the total average annual value of timber and paper exports from Indonesia reaching US$1.2 billion, which is around 15% of Indonesia's exports.
 The main timber products destined for the EU are paper, paper board, wooden furniture and plywood.
 Indonesia has suffered from severe illegal logging and rapid deforestation since the 1990s, and steps have been taken to strengthen control against the import of illegal timber products from Indonesia.

 After six years of intensive negotiations, Indonesian Forestry Minister Zulkifli Hasan, European Commissioner for the Environment Janez Potočnik and the Lithuanian Minister of Environment Valentinas Mazuronis signed the Indonesia–European Union (EU) Voluntary Partnership Agreement on Forest Law Enforcement Governance and Trade (FLEGT–VPA) in October 2013.
 This was hailed as an important milestone in Indonesia–EU trade relations.
 The FLEGT-VPA aims to prevent the trade of illegal timber and ensure that only verified legal timber and timber products are imported to the EU from Indonesia.

 Having signed the agreement, Indonesia and the EU will proceed to the ratification phase of the agreement through their respective processes.
 Eventually, this will lead to the implementation of the FLEGT-VPA, which will take place when both sides assess the licensing is ready.